Back-Log/To-Do-CLI/README.md

 ### Remove a task

-To remove a specific task by name:
+To remove a specific task by number:

 ```console
 $ ./todo del <task number>